Yuppie: History

 In a 1985 issue of The Wall Street Journal, Theressa Kersten at SRI International described a "yuppie backlash" by people who fit the demographic profile yet express resentment of the label: "You're talking about a class of people who put off having families so they can make payments on the SAABs ...
 To be a Yuppie is to be a loathsome undesirable creature".
 Leo Shapiro, a market researcher in Chicago, responded, "Stereotyping always winds up being derogatory.
 It doesn't matter whether you are trying to advertise to farmers, Hispanics or Yuppies, no one likes to be neatly lumped into some group."

-In 1989, rock artist Tom Petty used the term in the song Yer So Bad, in the line "My sister got lucky, married a yuppie".
+In 1990, rock artist Tom Petty used the term in the song "Yer So Bad", in the line "My sister got lucky, married a yuppie".

 The word lost most of its political connotations and, particularly after the 1987 stock market crash, gained the negative socio-economic connotations that it sports today.
 On April 8, 1991, Time magazine proclaimed the death of the "yuppie" in a mock obituary.

+In 1989, MTV hosted the Foreclosure on a Yuppie contest to celebrate the end of the 1980s.

 The term experienced a resurgence in usage during the 2000s and 2010s.
 In October 2000, David Brooks remarked in a Weekly Standard article that Benjamin Franklin – due to his extreme wealth, cosmopolitanism, and adventurous social life – is "Our Founding Yuppie".
 A recent article in Details proclaimed "The Return of the Yuppie", stating that "the yuppie of 1986 and the yuppie of 2006 are so similar as to be indistinguishable" and that "the yup" is "a shape-shifter... he finds ways to reenter the American psyche."
-In 2010, right-wing political commentator Victor Davis Hanson wrote in National Review very critically of "yuppies".
+Despite the 2008 financial crisis, in 2010, political commentator Victor Davis Hanson wrote in National Review very critically of "yuppies".
+However, following the 2020 stock market crash and the ongoing COVID-19 recession they are believed to be gone once more.

-In the British TV series Only Fools and Horses one of the lead characters Delboy calls himself a Yuppie in Series 6 Episode 1 "Yuppy Love".
+Following the inauguration of Donald Trump in 2025, UnHerd explored the rise of Yuppiefuturism, an ideology that fused Yuppie aesthetics with MAGA politics and Silicon Valley techno-utopianism.
+The Economist reported in August 2025 that yuppies were responsible for the population growth of the NoMa (north of Massachusetts Avenue) neighborhood in the District of Columbia by moving there and buying homes in large numbers.
+Their yes-in-my-backyard (YIMBY) attitude has made NoMa the fastest-growing in the country in terms of new housing construction.